 However, under the Majority Voting Policy, any nominee for director who does not receive a greater number of votes "for" his or her election as a director than votes "withheld" from voting is required to tender his or her resignation to the Board for consideration by the independent directors of the Company promptly following the Annual Meeting.
 The independent directors of the Company will consider the resignation and will provide a recommendation to the Board within 45 days following the Annual Meeting.
 The Board will consider the recommendation of the independent directors of the Company and determine whether to accept such recommendation within 90 days of the Annual Meeting.
 Absent exceptional circumstances, the Board will accept the resignation which will be effective upon such acceptance.
-A news release will be issued promptly by the Company announcing the Board's determination, including, if applicable, the reasons for rejecting the resignation shall be accepted.
+A news release will be issued promptly by the Company announcing the Board's determination, including, if applicable, the reasons for rejecting the resignation.
+A director who tenders his or her resignation will not participate in any meetings to consider whether the resignation shall be accepted.